Reviews You Can Rely On

 Should You Buy the Adidas Adizero Boston 12?

 Comfortable enough for easy days yet snappy enough for speed workouts is an extremely hard balance.
-Running shoes exist on a spectrum of comfort and speed; very few can successfully do both.
+Running shoes exist on a spectrum of comfort and speed — very few can successfully do both.
 We think the Boston 12 is the best take on a shoe that can truly do it all.
 It's biased towards speed, but as long as you have a little self-control, it's comfortable on easy runs.
 If you need one shoe to do everything and like to go fast, the Boston 12 is for you.
 If you are looking for a shoe for workouts, try this one.
 If you want a fast shoe for racing but don't want to spend super-shoe money, try this one.
-As long as you're not only running in wet, freezing temperatures, you'll probably love this shoe.
+As long as you're not only running in wet, freezing temperatures, you'll probably enjoy this shoe.

 What Other Running Shoes Should You Consider?